We need rare earth elements for a greener future, but there's a catch | CBC News

 The Nechalacho rare earth elements mine, 100 kilometres southeast of Yellowknife, is in its second year of operation.

-The site has already shipped its first rare earth concentrate to Saskatchewan Research Council's processing facility in Saskatoon.
+The site has already shipped its first rare earth concentrate to its processing facility owned by parent company Vital Metals in Saskatoon.

 All mining comes with a footprint